bryanjw01/ECE695_Final_Project/README.md

 The idea for this implementation came from the research paper called "To BAN or not to BAN" where the researchers applied Monte Carlo Dropout on BERT models in a classification where the BERT model had to find out if a piece of text contained hate speech.
 In my use of Monte Carlo Dropout, I will be using in a machine translation task in hopes that it will help solve some of the issues that having a small dataset introduces into the model.

+## Results:

+Results can be seen in two seperate places.
+The first place are the slides that I reference down below and the second place is in the jupyter notebook files within the /MCD and /DCGAN directories.

 ## Presentation Slides:

 https://docs.google.com/presentation/d/1PV-z4uMzpy1nJBi7GXPSeMeMgGYGsn9o1UsiJFFzqDM/edit?usp=sharing